ehvi8r/minter-dapp-v2/README.md

 //    4.
 Change in config.js mint price to 100 (MATIC) and freeze metadata METADATA-UPDATEABLE=false *
 //    5.
 Change ETH price in index.html and home.html (.05 ETH =~100 MATIC)                          *
 //    6.
 Change GrowEditionSize numbers for production                                               *
 //    7.
-Change public mint start date to XX Month (and other dates as required)                     *
+Change public mint start date to XX April (and other dates as required)                     *
 //    8.
-Add contract address from \backend\contract to frontend\js\constants.js                     *
+Change frontend\js\constants chain to 'polygon'                                             *
 //    9.
-Change frontend\js\constants chain to 'polygon'                                             *
+Change app.js PUBLIC MINT 'rinkeby' to 'polygon' and rinkebyscan to polygonscan             *
 //    10.
-Change app.js PUBLIC MINT 'rinkeby' to 'polygon' and rinkebyscan to polygonscan (see code) *
+Change app.js PRE-SALE MINT 'rinkeby' to 'polygon' and rinkebyscan to polygonscan          *
 //    11.
-Change app.js PRE-SALE MINT 'rinkeby' to 'polygon' and rinkebyscan to polygonscan          *
+See changes in BACCapp.js code for 11. and 12.                                             *
 //    12.
-See changes in BACCapp.js code for 11. and 12.                                             *
+Add contract address from \backend\contract to frontend\js\constants.js                    *
 //    13.
 Remove testnets. in opensea links in index.html and home.html                              *
 // ***************************************************************************************************